shamilbi/loxodo-curses/README.rst

 To generate a password, just run the command ":read !pwmake 96" in Vim (pwmake is part of `libpwquality`_) or ":read !diceware -d ' ' -s 2" (`diceware`_).

+The app includes a timeout feature that automatically closes it after 30 minutes of inactivity.

 The current hotkeys are:
     * h: help screen
     * q, Esc: Quit the program